alexgpitts/OSUGlider/Python/README.md

 where: <br />
     1) --welch, --banding chooses the calculation method <br />
     2) --hann or --boxcar selects the windowing method <br />
-    2) --norm shows the normal fft using built in numpy fft method
+    3) --norm shows the normal fft using built in numpy fft method <br />
-    3) --raw plots the raw acceleration data <br />
+    4) --raw plots the raw acceleration data <br />
-    4) --ds plots the directional spectra coefficients compared with CDIPs calculations <br />
+    5) --ds plots the directional spectra coefficients compared with CDIPs calculations <br />
-    5) --graph chooses if you want to plot the resulting PSD calculated from the chosen calculation method <br />
+    6) --graph chooses if you want to plot the resulting PSD calculated from the chosen calculation method <br />
-    6) nc is the .nc file you wish to process <br />
+    7) nc is the .nc file you wish to process <br />

 Current Status: <br />
 As of now, we have most of the calculations performed on some test data from CDIP.